Final report for GW19-196

 Geospatial Data Compiling and Pre-processing

-A total of 31 remote sensing and geospatial products relating to biophysical attributes (e.g., ecological sites, maximum clay content, depth to maximum clay content, seasonal precipitation and temperature, slope aspect/inclination, etc.) have been compiled, georeferenced, and clipped to the ~21,000-hectare Santa Rita Experimental Range (SRER) using ESRI ArcGIS Pro (version 2.4.1).
-The compiled biophysical variables include those related to climate (temperature and precipitation), soils, topography, and hydrology.
-A select subset of model variables are presented in Figs. 1-3 as examples.
-All variables were resampled to 30 meters to match Landsat 8 resolution for use in final SEEDS model development as independent variables.
+A total of 31 remote sensing and geospatial products relating to biophysical attributes have been compiled, georeferenced, and tied to the ~21,000-hectare Santa Rita Experimental Range (SRER) using ESRI ArcGIS Pro (version 2.4.1).
+The compiled biophysical variables include those related to climate (seasonal temperature and precipitation), soils (maximum clay content; depth to maximum clay content), topography (elevation; slope aspect/inclination), and hydrology (distance to channel/water).
+A select subset of model variables are presented in Figs. 1-3.
+All variables were scaled to 30 meters to match Landsat 8 resolution for use in final SEEDS model development as independent variables.

 Figure 1.
-Percent clay (A) and depth to maximum clay percentage (B) rasters (30-m resolution) developed using the NRCS gSSURGO database for the Santa Rita Experimental Range.
+Maximum clay percentage over 1-m depth (A) and depth to maximum clay percentage (B) rasters (30-m resolution) developed using the NRCS gSSURGO database for the Santa Rita Experimental Range.
 Areas in white are sites lacking clay (e.g., sandy wash beds and rock outcrops).

 Figure 2.
-Ecological sites on the Santa Rita Experimental Range (30-m raster; based on Breckenfeld and Robinett 1996).
+USDA NRCS Ecological sites on the Santa Rita Experimental Range (30-m raster; based on Breckenfeld and Robinett 1996).

 Shrub Cover Imagery Classification

-Landsat 8 Vegetation Indices (VI).
-By relating shrub cover to Landsat 8 VI, changes in shrub cover can be quantified across time and space using historical Landsat imagery.
-Thus, Landsat-based woody cover values are used as the SEEDS model dependent variable.
+Shrub cover at a 30-m resolution was quantified and used to develop relationships with Landsat 8 Vegetation Indices (VIs).
+By relating shrub cover to Landsat 8 VIs, spatial/temporal changes in shrub cover could be quantified using historical Landsat imagery.
+These Landsat-based woody cover estimates were then used as the dependent variable in the SEEDS model.
 An Iso Cluster Unsupervised Classification (Memarsadeghi et al., 2007; Schowengerdt, 2007) was completed using USDA NAIP (National Agricultural Imagery Program) from July 2, 2015 with a spatial resolution of 1-m.
 The classification was performed using red, green, blue, and near infrared bands and a Canopy Height Model for shrub/woody plant detection.
 The classified image was evaluated using the true color NAIP imagery to detect the woody cover classes; remaining classes represented non-woody land cover.
 A majority filter was applied to the classified image to remove small and isolated pixels with a sensitivity of four neighboring cells.
 An accuracy assessment of the classified image was performed using independent orthorectified high-resolution (10-cm) imagery obtained from the National Ecological Observation Network (NEON) Airborne Observation Platform (AOP) August 20-28, 2017 mission.
 A total of 200 points (100 per woody and 100 per non-woody classes) were used for binomial classification accuracy assessment following McCoy (2005).

 Landsat 8 Vegetation Indices and Shrub Cover Modeling

 Shrub cover (%) was calculated using the classified 1-m NAIP image with a moving window (30 X 30 pixel) average to achieve a 30-m resolution and match the spatial resolution of the Landsat 8 imagery.
-The shrub cover on NAIP-derived 30-m raster was binned in 10% increments.
-The relationship between shrub cover and Landsat 8 VI was then used to identify the biophysical variables most important for predicting a site-specific woody cover.
+Shrub cover on NAIP-derived 30-m raster was binned in 10% increments.
+The relationship between shrub cover and Landsat 8 VIs was then used to identify the biophysical variables most important for explaining the variation in site-specific woody cover.
 The VIs chosen for analysis were MSAVI (Modified Soil-Adjusted Vegetation Index) and NDVI (Normalized Difference Vegetation Index).
-The NAIP-derived % woody cover and each VI product was clipped to the SRER boundary and sampled (20 points per class for a total of 140 points) using an equally stratified random design.
+The NAIP-derived % woody cover and each VI product were limited to the SRER boundary and sub-sampled (20 points per class for a total of 140 points) using an equally stratified random design.
 Point samples were split (i.e., 80% for training the models, 20% for testing and assessing model accuracy) in a cross-validation procedure.
 The relationship (e.g., linear, quadratic, polynomial, etc.) between NAIP-derived woody cover and Landsat 8 VI were explored for the best model fit.
 The resulting best-fit relationship was then used to quantify woody cover across the SRER.

 Objective 3: Develop the SEEDS application.

-a) Combining models from (2), perform statistical analyses and validation of spatially explicit WPE risk.
+a) With products from (2), perform statistical analyses and validation of spatially explicit WPE risk.

-The Landsat 8-based woody cover estimates (dependent variable) and the 31 biophysical rasters (independent variables) were sampled (n = 237,659 pixels) over the entire SRER.
-Stepwise regression, Support Vector Machine, and Random Forest modeling were used to examine independent variable importance and assess the model accuracy (e.g., Root Mean Square Error, R2, and Mean Absolute Error [excluding stepwise regression]) in predicting woody cover.
-Based on its superior accuracy, Random Forest model-based shrub cover was used for calculating woody cover potential and subsequently, WPE risk (i.e., the ratio of shrub cover estimated by the Enhanced Vegetation Index to potential woody cover).
-The WPE risk estimates were binned into 5 classes using Natural Breaks (Jenks, 1967), where areas with the lowest risk have a class of 1 and highest-risk areas are classified as 5.
+Landsat 8-based woody cover estimates (dependent variable) and the 31 biophysical rasters (independent variables) were sampled (n = 237,659 pixels) over the entire SRER.
+Stepwise regression, support vector machine, and random forest modeling algorithms were used to rank independent variable importance and assess model accuracy (e.g., Root Mean Square Error, R2, and Mean Absolute Error [excluding stepwise regression]) in predicting woody cover.
+Based on its superior accuracy, the random forest model-based shrub cover was used for calculating woody cover potential and WPE risk (i.e., the ratio of shrub cover estimated by the Enhanced Vegetation Index to potential woody cover).
+The WPE risk estimates were binned into 5 classes using Natural Breaks (Jenks, 1967), where areas with the lowest risk were class 1 and areas of highest-risk areas were class 5.

 b) Create functions that enable spatially explicit user input (e.g., land use, stocking rates, management unit boundaries, etc.) within a GIS (Geographic Information System).

-Additional collaborators (e.g., UArizona Communications and Cyber Technologies [CCT] and Rangelands Partnership have recently joined the project to provide guidance, expertise and resources to better integrate the modeling work and development of the geospatial web application into a comprehensive extension and outreach framework.
-Their addition to the project stems from a USDA-NIFA-RREA grant obtained in Fall 2020 (see Participation Summary section below).
-This collaboration will enable broader user/stakeholder-guided involvement in web application design and development (specifically web product mock-ups/wire-framing, testing, and creation) and help ensure the web product meets user expectations and decision-making needs.
-Our collaborators at CCT are experts in designing and developing web- and mobile-based GIS user app functions (e.g., user-provided data/shapefile uploading; shape and polygon drawing; map data extraction, graphing, and reporting) used in natural resource management and inventorying purposes.
-For app examples, see myRAINgeLog and Desert Landscaping.
+Additional collaborators (e.g., UArizona Communications and Cyber Technologies [CCT] and Rangelands Partnership joined the project in Year 2 to provide guidance, expertise and resources to better integrate the modeling work and development of the geospatial web application into a comprehensive extension and outreach framework.
+The collaboration enabled broader user/stakeholder involvement in the web application design and development (specifically web product mock-ups/wire-framing, testing, and creation) and helped ensure the web product would meet user expectations and functionalities necessary for decision-making.

 c) Link Objectives 1-3 within the SEEDS framework to predict when, where, and under what conditions a given pasture/allotment will be at risk for WPE.

-Random Forest model sensitivity was initially assessed by running the 2015 woody cover model on 2005 and 1995 Landsat NDVI data.
+Random forest model sensitivity was initially assessed by running the 2015 woody cover model on 2005 and 1995 Landsat NDVI data.
 This allowed for the comparison of the differences in potential woody cover values between multiple years.
-These years were chosen to allow for time-steps long enough for detectable changes in woody cover to occur and to include a range of weather conditions (e.g., drought periods vs wet periods).
-Additionally, the 1995 imagery contained effects of a wildfire that occurred in May/June 1994, which allowed for the assessment of model performance and modeled woody plant encroachment risk responses to wildfire (à la brush management).
-Next steps include evaluation of model sensitivity forward in time relative to our 2015 start year with 2020 Landsat imagery.
-The Sawmill Fire of 2017 on the SRER will provide an additional test of the SEEDS/WPE risk model sensitivity to fire as a brush management treatment.
+These years were chosen to allow for time-steps long enough (i) for detectable changes in woody cover to occur and (ii) to include a range of weather conditions (e.g., drought periods vs wet periods).
+Model sensitivity forward in time relative to a 2015 start-year was evaluated with 2020 Landsat imagery.
+Using 2020 Landsat imagery, the Sawmill Fire of 2017 on the SRER provided an additional test of the SEEDS/WPE risk framework sensitivity to fire as a brush management treatment.